 A tall tree with stout thorns on its trunk.
-Its fruits eaten by cattle, deer, rabbits, squirrels and bobwhite.
+Its fruits are eaten by cattle, deer, rabbits, squirrels, and bobwhite.
 This tree is very hardy.
 It’s used in parking lot islands and along sidewalks.
 The open canopy will allow for filtered light.

 Kentucky Coffeetree– Gymnocladus dioicus

 A tall tree with very large leaves.
 It’s often used by nesting birds and planted as a shade tree in city parks.
 Little wildlife usage as a source of food, but used for cabinets, fence posts, and railroad ties.

 Balsam Fir– Abies balsamea